PADL/libbrowserid/gss-browserid.md

 #### Interaction with mutual authentication

 The mutual authentication state of a re-authenticated context is transitive.
-It MUST NOT return GSS\_C\_MUTUAL\_FLAG for a re-authenticated context unless the original context was mutually authenticated.
+The initiator MUST NOT return GSS\_C\_MUTUAL\_FLAG for a re-authenticated context unless the original context was mutually authenticated.

+As such, the initiator's ticket cache must store the mutual authentication state of the original context.

 ## Protocol elements